16’2022 (2022-01-16) – Aurora

 This time of the year in the Northern hemisphere, there can appear an interesting phenomenon in the sky.
 It is called aurora borealis (Northern lights) and the further north you go, the bigger the chance of experiencing it.
 When it is winter season in the Southern hemisphere, six months from now, there is also the same phenomenon there, called aurora australis (Southern lights).

 When I lived in Sweden during the 1970s and 1980s, I was lucky to have that view twice.
 The first was in September 1973 in Ystad on the extreme Southern coast and the second time was in Stockholm in mid-winter in 1982.
 And now I am informed that most parts of Sweden have had the chance to see “norrsken”, the Swedish denomination, during this weekend.
-Today’s header photo was shot by my friend Arthur in Stockholm shortly after midnight on Saturday 15’2022 (2022-01-15).
+The following photo was shot by my friend Arthur in Stockholm shortly after midnight on Saturday 15’2022 (2022-01-15).
 It was taken from Södermalm towards Strandvägen and Djurgården.
 Thank you, Arthur, for this Swedish (de)light!

 If you want to discover what Northern lights really are, take a look in reference #1 below.